 The first model used in the calculation of the design flood hydrograph is HEC-HMS software.
 This model, was developed by the US Army Corps of Engineers.
 It was designed to simulate the rainfall run-off processes from the Dendritic watershed system [8].
-This model has been widely used because various hydrological elements are connected in a dendritic network to simulate runoff processes [9].
-Various methods are available to simulate infiltration losses, convert excess precipitation into surface runoff, calculate baseflow contributions, etc. [10].
-This software provides various parameters such as the following description.
-Based on several studies that have been conducted, good parameters to be used in runoff rainfall calculations are the Transform and Losses parameter model, with parameter values in the form of a Curve Number generated from the land use maps and Hydrologic Soil Groups [11].
+This runded has been widely used because various hydrological elements are connected in a underticent of the control of the cont a Curve Number generated from the land use maps and Hydrologic Soil Groups [11].